 - Are there any additional diagnostic tests that you would recommend before the procedure?

 - What can I expect during the recovery process?

 - How long should I wait before resuming intercourse?

 Talk to Someone Who’s Been There

 Your physician can give you information about the technical aspects of having a penile implant, but there are some questions that can only be answered by someone who actually has a penile implant.
 Connect with a patient educator to learn more about what daily life is like with a penile implant, including if the operation will affect your sensitivity and ability to ejaculate.

 Confirm Your Insurance Coverage

-Your penile implant cost will depend upon the terms of your policy, but many Medicare and private insurance plans do cover a large portion of the cost.
-The reimbursement specialist at your urologist’s office may also be able to help you get information about your out-of-pocket cost for the procedure.
-Learn more on insurance coverage here.
+Your penile implant cost will depend upon the terms of your policy, however, many Medicare and private insurance plans do cover a large portion of the cost.
+The reimbursement specialist at your urologist’s office may also be able to help you get information about if you have any out-of-pocket cost for the procedure.
+Learn more on insurance coverage here..